Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 – A Seemingly Endless Shalshelet

-My version of the Genesis story about Joseph is a series of, to date, 89 tapestries woven to the verses that advance the narrative.
+My version of the Genesis story about Joseph, the longest single story in the Torah, is a series of 115 tapestries woven to verses that advance the narrative.

 - Click on images for more information.